kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 And lets not forget the T type instances are **Burstable Performance Instances** and might be too variable for benchmarking.

-I decided to use m4.large for both bank-{app,db} and run the jmeter benchmark upon the app server and update the [Cloudformation to use AWS Linux ECS](https://github.com/kaihendry/bank-go/blob/master/aws/cloudformation.yml).
+I decided to use m4.large for both bank-{app,db} and run [original jmeter benchmark](https://github.com/nikitsenka/bank-test) upon the app server and update the [Cloudformation to use AWS Linux ECS](https://github.com/kaihendry/bank-go/blob/master/aws/cloudformation.yml).
 Note that I hard coded the IP address of the database, so you need to change